Cancer Types – Myelodysplastic Syndromes – MDS

 About myelodysplastic syndromes

 Myelodysplastic syndromes, also known as MDS, are a group of blood and bone marrow disorders.
-In MDS, stem cells do not mature normally, and the number immature cells, called blasts, and abnormally developed cells, called dysplastic cells, increases.
-Also, the number of healthy mature cells decrease, which causes the bone marrow to not work well or to stop working.
-This means that there are fewer normal red blood cells, white blood cells, and platelets.
+MDS is considered a type of cancer.
+In MDS, stem cells do not mature as expected.
+This causes an increase in the number of immature cells, called blasts, and abnormally developed cells, called dysplastic cells.
+Also, the number of healthy mature cells in the blood decreases, causing the bone marrow to not work well or to stop working.
+This means that there are fewer healthy red blood cells, white blood cells, and/or platelets.
 The numbers of blood cells are often called blood cell counts (see Diagnosis).

-Because of the decrease in healthy cells, people with MDS often have anemia, a low red blood cell count, and may have neutropenia, a low white blood cell count, and thrombocytopenia, a low platelet count.
+Because of the decrease in healthy cells, people with MDS often have anemia, which is a low red blood cell count.
+They may also have neutropenia, which is a low white blood cell count, and thrombocytopenia, which is a low platelet count.
+In addition, dysplastic white blood cells and platelets, in particular, may not work correctly.
 Also, the chromosomes, or long strands of genes, in the bone marrow cells may be abnormal.
 Sometimes, the numbers of blood cells can be normal, but the blood and bone marrow cells are still abnormal.

-There are several subtypes of MDS, and some subtypes of MDS may eventually turn into acute myeloid leukemia (AML), a cancer of the blood in which immature cells called blasts increase and grow uncontrollably.
+There are several subtypes of MDS.
+Some subtypes of MDS may eventually turn into acute myeloid leukemia (AML).
+AML is a cancer of the blood in which immature cells called blasts increase and grow uncontrollably.

 Read more about myelodysplastic syndromes here.